Take a proactive approach

 Memory screenings do not provide a diagnosis.
 They test your memory, language skills, learning and other cognitive abilities by asking a series of questions and having the participant perform a few problem-solving tasks.

 They are confidential and often less intimidating for those concerned with memory loss because they can be done without a complete doctor’s examination by a number of qualified professionals.

 The screening administrator reviews the results with you and suggests whether you should follow up with more extensive testing and what your next steps should be.

 Memory screenings play a significant role in determining if you have a memory problem.
-They can serve as a baseline for people to use as a comparison later in life, or a first step in validating someone‘s concern with memory loss or Alzheimer’s disease.
+They can serve as a baseline for people to use as a comparison later in life or as a first step in validating someone‘s concern with memory loss or Alzheimer’s disease.

-Contact your local office to schedule an appointment or use our online form.
+Contact your local office to schedule an appointment, or use our online form to request one.

 Why Get a Memory Screening?

 If you are aged 50 years or older, screening for memory or other cognitive impairment should be part of your yearly health regimen for a few important reasons, including: